 - A sizable percentage can be encouraged to revive their relationship

 A reactivation campaign is simply a series of emails designed to get inactive/passive subscribers to open and interact with your emails.
 So, before you delete those inactive subscribers, give it a quick reactivation campaign; chances are, quite a few of them will “come back.”

 In the below email, Birchbox (a beauty and grooming business) uses the emotional approach of missing the subscriber and wanting to welcome them back.
 The brand offers a “We Miss You” code that makes an exclusive beauty product worth £20 free and throws in an additional giveaway with it.

 When it comes to personalizing eCommerce marketing messages, email wins hands down; you can also tailor your communication in a way that would maximize the attention and engagement of your customers.
 Moreover, email also allows you to track, monitor, analyze, predict, segment, and provide insights.
 You can impart information to customers in the best possible manner – saying the right thing at the right time.

 If you wish to leverage the advantages of email with a fresh approach or enhance your existing eCommerce email strategy, please connect with us.
 Our Netcore experts’ team would be happy to share their experience and expertise as world leaders in email campaigns.

-This email program grader contains essential email campaigns that you need to send to your customers.
-Depending on the score you receive, you can refine and create a high-functioning, results-driven email program.
+You can download your email program grader containing 26 essential email campaigns that you must send to your customers.
+Whether you are implementing any of them, you can get your score and refine or create a result-driven email program.